JMSafadi/alias-game/readme.md

 404 Lobby Not Found: Lobby with ID nonExistentID not found.
 400 Invalid Team Assignment: Invalid Team Assignment: Some players are not in the lobby.
 400 Invalid Team Assignment: Incorrect number of players.
+400 lobbyId must be a string.
+400 values in players must be a string.
 ```

 ### 2.6 Endpoint: `/lobby/:id`